Some Caribbean Things Difficult to Let Go

 “True,” I submitted.

 She kept up the query.
-“Is it the hills or the sea?”
+“Is it the hills or the ocean?”

-“Both in one view,” the words leaped off my tongue, “and perhaps a hundred other reasons.”
+“Both in one view,” the words leaped off my tongue, “and perhaps another hundred reasons added to your hundred.”

 Still, the question haunted me, and one day when I waded into the embrace of the Caribbean Sea, a few answers came to mind.
 Whether swimming, floating or splashing, it is easy to imagine myself as an embryo surrounded by a voluminous saline solution with skin-friendly minerals.
 When it warms up, the sea has the nurturing feel of a mother’s lap or bosom, making it my second favorite Caribbean thing difficult to let go.